 §555.31.
 Initial License.

-(a) DADS issues a license certificate to applicants who:
+(a) The Texas Health and Human Services Commission (HHSC) issues a license certificate to an applicant who:

-(1) receive passing scores on the state and NAB examinations;
+(1) receives a passing score on the state and National Association of Long Term Care Administrator Boards examinations;

-(2) submit the $250 initial license fee to DADS; and
+(2) submits the initial license fee to HHSC ; and

-(3) meet the requirements of §18.41 of this subchapter (relating to Licensure of Persons with Criminal Backgrounds).
+(3) does not have a criminal history that HHSC determines is a basis for denying the license under §555.41 of this subchapter (relating to Licensure of Persons with Criminal Backgrounds).

-(b) DADS may determine that a criminal conviction or a sanction taken against an applicant in Texas or another state is a basis for pending or denying an initial license.
+(b) HHSC may determine that a criminal conviction or a sanction taken against an applicant in Texas or another state is a basis for pending or denying an initial license.

 (c) A license expires two years from the date issued.

-(d) Licensees must keep DADS informed of their current home address and employment address.
-If employed by a nursing facility, a licensee must submit a Data Change Request form to DADS within 30 days after a change of employment.
+(d) A licensee must keep HHSC informed of the licensee’s current home address and employment address.
+If employed by a nursing facility, a licensee must submit a Data Change Request form to HHSC within 30 days after a change of employment.

-(e) Licensees who do not notify DADS of a change in address or employment within the required 30 days may be subject to an administrative penalty as listed in §18.57 of this chapter (relating to Schedule of Sanctions).
+(e) A licensee who does not notify HHSC of a change in address or employment within the required 30 days may be subject to an administrative penalty as provided in §555.57 of this chapter (relating to Schedule of Sanctions).

 §555.32.
 Provisional License.

-(a) DADS issues a provisional license to applicants currently licensed or registered nursing facility administrators in another state who submit the following to DADS:
+(a) The Texas Health and Human Services Commission (HHSC) issues a provisional license to an applicant currently licensed or registered as a nursing facility administrator (NFA) in another state who submits the following to HHSC :

 (1) complete and notarized Provisional Licensure Questionnaire and Nursing Facility Administrator License Application forms;